Artists: Put On Your Own Oxygen Mask First

 No Illusions

 I’m a career artist with a history of trauma and major depression.
 I’ve lost musician friends to suicide, one very recently.
-I’m part of an industry in which over 70% of my colleagues are reporting mental illness.
+I’m part of an industry in which over 70% of my colleagues reporting having a mental illness.
 I’m under no illusions that art is magic, or that those who make it the most are always reaping its rewards.

 And.
 These same artists are burned out.
 They’re asking for direction and support.
 They don’t know how they’ll be able to sustain the critical role they’re playing in their community.